-Sansevieria masoniana 'Victoria' is native to South Africa and is part of the Asparagaceae family.
+Sansevieria have recently been reclassified to Dracaena.
+Dracaena masoniana 'Victoria' is native to Democratic Republic of the Congo and is part of the Asparagaceae family.
 These strong single blades are incredibly eye-catching.
 They can grow up to 4m and if grown in bright light they can form a stalk of white flower clusters.

 This plant is toxic, keep out of reach of pets and children.